enspiral-dev-academy/waffler-the-revenge/README.md

     $ wtr push -s 1 -c foo-bar -a richchurcher

 This works with both major (all 1.x) and minor (e.g. 1.3 only) versions.
+It can also be a comma-separated list of assignees (no spaces though).

+### Exclude an assignee

+To post to all but one assignee, use the `-e` or `--exclude` flag:

+    $ wtr push -s 1 -c foo-bar -e richchurcher

+This too can be a comma-separated list.
+Note that if a login appears in both `-e` and `-a` lists, exclude wins (the account will not be assigned anything).

 ### Source READMEs